 All in all, when broken down and laid on top of each other, all those Amazon cardboard boxes are almost tall enough to wrap around the Earth!
 Seriously?!

 Maybe I shouldn’t be surprised, considering I shop online for many things and have even had two different delivery trucks at my house at the same time.

 What Do We Do With All This Cardboard?

 I know all the environmentalists and minimalists are screaming under their breath, and sometimes at the top of their lungs, to just stop buying so much stuff.
-That is an entirely fair conclusion.
-But in reality, many of us will continue to indulge in the convenience and efficiency of 2-hour delivery at the tip of our fingers.
+That is an entirely fair conclusion, and I’m preaching the same message to just buy less.
+But in reality, many will continue to indulge in the convenience and efficiency of 2-hour delivery at the tip of our fingers.

 If you’ve got some cardboard boxes headed to your front door, reconsider what you will do with them after you’ve opened your treasure.
-At the very least, hopefully you break them down and recycle them.
+At the very least, hopefully, you break them down and recycle or compost them.
 Even better, consider one of the following options to extend the longevity of your cardboard a little (or a lot) longer.